 I hope this doesn’t sound weird.
 I don’t usually talk about it much.
 I remember one person – wrinkling her nose in scepticism – said ‘But everybody thinks like that!’
 It’s very difficult to know what other people experience – please leave a comment or send an e-mail and let me know whether this makes sense to you or not.

 My other (a lot more objective!) reason to doubt the accuracy of the Wikipedia numbers is the following experiment, originally by Wolfgang Köhler.
 Here are two shapes; in an imaginary language, one is called bouba, and the other kiki.
 Which is which?
 (The answer is at the end of this post.)

 High-profile neuroscientist V.S.
-Ramachandran and colleague E. Hubbard say that 95 per cent of those in their 2003 repetition of the experiment give the same answer, although only 56 per cent of people diagnosed as being autistic agree.
+Ramachandran and colleague E. Hubbard say that 95 per cent of those in their 2003 repetition of the experiment give the same answer – unlike 56 per cent of people diagnosed as being autistic.
 Responses are very similar for English and Tamil speakers, so the very high figures are probably not specifically related to the language spoken.
-Other research suggests that two-and-a-half-year-olds, not old enough to read, respond similarly, so it can’t be anything to do with the shape of the letters.
+Other research suggests that two-and-a-half-year-olds, not old enough to read, respond in the same way, so it can’t be anything to do with the shape of the letters.

 Why should a shape, something we see, correspond so closely with a sound, something we hear?
 Can it be that our responses are not as chopped up into discrete sense categories as we usually believe?
 Don’t we already know that our minds and bodies are more active and more fully alive when we communicate across a whole range of senses?
 More philosophically – and here is the punchline to my previous digs at reductively scientific language – isn’t reality more interconnected and richer than we usually have the tools, systems and language to understand?
 Isn’t synaesthesia a kind of apperceptive prism for a more interesting and beautiful world?